Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 It remains to check that (\ref{eq-localizationofpairsdgcats}) is strongly monoidal.
 This follows from \cite[7.3.2.12]{lurie-ha} as the required hypothesis follow from the definition of the tensor structure on pairs, together with the fact that for any two pairs $(T,S), (T', S')$ the canonical morphism

-is an equivalence in $\dgcat_A$ (this is an immediate consequence of the universal property of dg-localizations combined with the existence of internal-homs in $\dgcat_A^\otimes$).\\ Finally, the composition of the lax monoidal $\infty$-functors (\ref{eq-laxmonoidalstrictCohPairs}), (\ref{eq-monoidallocalizationofpairs}), (\ref{eq-localizationofpairsdgcats}) and idempotent completion, combined with the result of Lemma \ref{l1}, achieve the construction of the lax monoidal structure on (\ref{eq: infinityfunctorialrelativeperfect}). \end{cons} \begin{rem} \textcolor{black}{The lax symmetric monoidal structure of Construction \ref{construction-laxmonoidalstructurerelativeperfect} produces a symmetric monoidal structure on $\Coh(K(S,0))$, which we shall denote as $\Coh(K(S,0))^{\boxplus}$.
+is an equivalence in $\dgcat_A$ (this is an immediate consequence of the universal property of dg-localizations combined with the existence of internal-homs in $\dgcat_A^\otimes$).\\ Finally, the composition of the lax monoidal $\infty$-functors (\ref{eq-laxmonoidalstrictCohPairs}), (\ref{eq-monoidallocalizationofpairs}), (\ref{eq-localizationofpairsdgcats}) and idempotent completion, combined with the result of Lemma \ref{l1}, achieve the construction of the lax monoidal structure on (\ref{eq: infinityfunctorialrelativeperfect}). \end{cons}

+\begin{rem} The lax symmetric monoidal structure the Remark (\ref{remsymmetristrictstructure}) and the Construction \ref{construction-laxmonoidalstructurerelativeperfect} produces a symmetric monoidal structure on $\Coh(K(S,0))$, which we shall denote as $\Coh(K(S,0))^{\boxplus}$.
 Its monoidal unit is the $K(A,0)$-dg-module $A$ in degree $0$ with zero $\epsilon$-action.
 Via the identification of $K(S,0)$ as a strict model for the derived tensor product $S\times_{\mathbb{A}^1_S} S$, this symmetric monoidal structure corresponds to the convolution product induced by the additive group structure on $\mathbb{A}^1_S$.
 This symmetric monoidal structure has a geometric origin: in fact $S\times_{\mathbb{A}^1_S} S$ is a derived group scheme with operation induced by the additive group structure on the affine line.
 By unfolding the definition, given $E, F\in \Coh(K(S,0))$, $E\boxplus F$ is given by the underlying tensor $E\otimes_A F$ equipped with an action of $K(S,0)$ via the map $K(S,0)\to K(S,0)\otimes_A K(S,0)$ of (1) in (\ref{eq-japanesehousestill1}).
 In the case when $A$ is a field of characteristic zero this recovers the monoidal structure described in \cite[Construction 3.1.2]{1101.5834}.\\ Moreover, given an LG-pair $(X,f)$, the action of $\Coh(K(S,0))^{\boxplus}$ on $\Coh(X_0)_{\Perf(X)}$ also has a geometric interpretation: indeed, the derived fiber product $X_0$ carries a canonical action of the derived group scheme $S\times_{\mathbb{A}^1_S} S$.
 This is obtained via the cartesian cube

 Let us describe this action more precisely.
 In the affine case this is given by the formula (\ref{eq-laxstructurestrictrelativeperfect2}).
 In geometric terms this is explained by the derived fiber product in the diagram (\ref{eq-geometricinterpretationlaxaction}) whose top face is the self-intersection square